mpv-player/mpv/DOCS/waf-buildsystem.rst

 ``func``: function that will perform the check.
 These functions are defined in ``waftools/checks``.
 The reusable checks are all functions that return functions.
-The return functions will then be applied using the waf configuration context.
-Their source is a bit convoluted, but it should be easy to pick up their usage from the ``wscript``.
-They mirror some of the shell functions used in mplayer in their semantics.
-If someone expresses some interest I will extend this document with official documentation for each function.
+The return functions will then be applied using waf's configuration context.

+The source code for the reusable checks is a bit convoluted, but it should be easy to pick up their usage from the ``wscript``.
+Their signature mirrors the semantics of some of the shell functions used in mplayer.

+If someone expresses some interest, I will extend this document with official documentation for each check function.

 Optional fields
 ---------------

-``deps``: list of dependencies of this features.
-It is a list of names of other featues as defined in the ``name`` field (minus the eventual leading ``--``).
+``deps``: list of dependencies of this feature.
+It is a list of names of other features as defined in the ``name`` field (minus the eventual leading ``--``).
 All of the dependencies must be satisfied.
 If they are not the check will be skipped without even running ``func``.

 ``deps_any``: like deps but it is satisfied even if only one of the dependencies is satisfied.
-You can thing of ``deps`` as a 'and' condition and ``deps_any`` as a 'or' condition.
+You can think of ``deps`` as a 'and' condition and ``deps_any`` as a 'or' condition.

 ``deps_neg``: like deps but it is satisfied when none of the dependencies is